Cars brands and logos that start with L

 Lola Cars Logo

-The company from the Netherlands, announced in 1961, was founded by Eric Broadley to develop the automotive business.
+The company, founded in 1961 in the Netherlands, was established by Eric Broadley to develop its automotive business.
 Today, it is based in the British town of Huntingdon and specializes in designing and producing sports and racing cars.
-Starting with small models for Formula Junior, the brand expanded into a modified product – cars whose participation was demanded in various sports series.
-In 2005, the development of the A1 racing series began.
+Starting with small Formula Junior models, the brand expanded into modified production cars, whose participation was required in various sports series.
+In 2005, the A1 racing series began.
 In 1998, the company was acquired by Martin Birran.

 Loremo